 Kiss is designed to be simple to get started with, simple to learn, and simple to use.
 Kiss does this while supporting important technologies such as micro-services, front-end components, and SQL.

-The term single page application has several, subtly different, meanings.
+The term single page application has several, subtly different meanings.
 One meaning is that the entire application code is bundled into a single file or HTTP GET request.
 In that sense, Kiss is not a single page application.
 This makes no sense for a business application that could have hundreds of screens.

-Kiss is used in a production environment and built by someone with more than 30 years experience as a framework designer and a business application software engineer.
+Kiss is used in a production environment and built by someone with more than 30 years of experience as a framework designer and a business application software engineer.
 So Kiss is not a proof of concept.

 Kiss was built as a solution to the challenges faced by the author when developing web-based business applications.
 As such, Kiss is more a solution for business application development than for the development of public facing company presentation web sites.

 Another goal of Kiss is to keep the front-end and back-end as independent of each other as possible.
 To this end, communications between the front-end and back-end occur via REST services and JSON.
-This accomplished two things.
+This accomplishes two things.
 First, it allows your organization to be best prepared for the ever-evolving software environment.
-Pieces can be changed and enhanced without causing massive re-writes of the entire system.
+Pieces can be changed and enhanced without causing massive rewrites of the entire system.
 The second advantage is that by pushing as much processing to the front-end as possible (rendering the display on the front-end), the system can better scale.

 Some highlights of the Kiss system include: